wavemaker/docs/learn/on-premise/upgrade/docker-upgrade.md

 ## Docker Upgrade

-Manul docker upgrade required only when WaveMaker patch skip the upgrade.WaveMaker patch will automatically upgrades the docker if ssh-user has root/sudo privileges.
+- Manul docker upgrade required only when WaveMaker patch skip the upgrade.
+- WaveMaker patch will automatically upgrades the docker if ssh-user has root/sudo privileges.
+- So follow below steps when you added StudioWorkspaceInstance / AppDeploymentInstance with non root/sudo user only.

 ### Docker upgrade in ubuntu